RBC Capital Mkts lifts GrafTech International Ltd. [EAF] price estimate. Who else is bullish?

 RBC Capital Mkts have made an estimate for GrafTech International Ltd. shares, keeping their opinion on the stock as Sector Perform, with their previous recommendation back on February 13, 2020.
 While these analysts kept the previous recommendation, BMO Capital Markets dropped their target price from $16 to $14.
 The new note on the price target was released on December 17, 2019, representing the official price target for GrafTech International Ltd. stock.
 Previously, the target price had yet another raise to $12, while Citigroup analysts kept a Neutral rating on EAF stock.

-GrafTech International Ltd. [EAF] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.08.
-With this latest performance, EAF shares gained by 26.81% in over the last four-week period, additionally sinking by -32.22% over the last 6 months – not to mention a drop of -18.48% in the past year of trading.
+GrafTech International Ltd. [EAF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.67.
+With this latest performance, EAF shares gained by 37.03% in over the last four-week period, additionally sinking by -34.40% over the last 6 months – not to mention a drop of -25.72% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and GrafTech International Ltd. [EAF] shares currently have an operating margin of +53.88 and a Gross Margin at +57.59.
 GrafTech International Ltd.’s Net Margin is presently recorded at +41.58.